 Likely effective for...

 - Coenzyme Q-10 deficiency.
+Taking coenzyme Q-10 by mouth seems to improve symptoms of coenzyme Q-10 deficiency.
 This is a very rare condition.
 The symptoms include weakness, fatigue, and seizures.

 - Inherited or acquired disorders that limit energy production in the cells of the body (mitochondrial disorders).
-Improvement in symptoms is slow.
+Taking coenzyme Q-10 by mouth seems to reduce symptoms of mitochondrial disorders.
+However, improvement in symptoms is slow.
 Some people have to take coenzyme Q-10 for six months to get the most benefit.

 Possibly effective for...

 - Congestive heart failure (CHF).
-There is no evidence that taking coenzyme Q-10 alone can help heart failure.
-But there is some evidence (though controversial) that it might be helpful when taken in combination with other heart failure medications and treatments.
+Some research suggests that heart failure might be linked with low coenzyme Q-10 levels.
+Although most evidence shows that taking coenzyme Q-10 alone does not help treat heart failure, there is some evidence that it might be helpful when taken in combination with other heart failure medications and treatments.

-- Huntington’s disease (a rare genetic neurological disorder).
-Ubiquinol, an altered form of coenzyme Q-10, has been granted “Orphan Drug Status” by the Federal Food and Drug Administration (FDA).
+- An inherited neurological disorder called Huntington’s disease.
+Ubiquinol, an altered form of coenzyme Q-10, has been granted “Orphan Drug Status” by the U.S. Food and Drug Administration (FDA).
 This gives the maker of Ubiquinol some financial incentives to study its effectiveness for Huntington’s, a condition that is so rare (affecting less than 200,000 individuals) that pharmaceutical companies might not otherwise invest in developing a drug for it.
-However, taking coenzyme Q-10 by mouth in doses of 600 mg per day or less doesn’t seem to be effective for slowing the progression of Huntington’s disease.
+However, taking coenzyme Q-10 by mouth in doses of 600 mg daily or less does not seem to be effective for slowing the progression of Huntington’s disease.

-- Preventing blood vessel complications caused by heart bypass surgery.
-There is some evidence that taking coenzyme Q-10 by mouth for a week before surgery might help to reduce blood vessel damage.
-But not all research agrees with this finding.
+- Blood vessel complications caused by heart bypass surgery.
+Reduced blood supply during heart or blood vessel surgery can deprive tissue of oxygen.
+When blood supply returns to this tissue, the tissue can become damaged.
+There is some evidence that taking coenzyme Q-10 by mouth for a week before heart bypass surgery or blood vessel surgery might help to reduce tissue damage.
+However, not all research agrees with this finding.

-- Preventing migraine headache.
+- Migraine headache.
 Taking coenzyme Q-10 by mouth seems to help prevent migraine headaches.
 Studies show it can decrease the frequency of headaches by about 30% and the number of days with headache-related nausea by about 45% in adults.
 Taking coenzyme Q-10 also appears to reduce migraine frequency in children who have low levels of coenzyme Q-10.
 It can take up to 3 months for significant benefit.
-Unfortunately, coenzyme Q-10 doesn’t seem to be effective in treating migraines, once they have developed.
+However, coenzyme Q-10 does not seem to be effective in treating migraines once they have developed.

 - Parkinson’s disease.
 Some research shows that taking coenzyme Q-10 supplements might slow decline in people with early Parkinson’s disease.
-But taking a coenzyme Q-10 supplement in people with mid-stage Parkinson’s disease does not seem to improve symptoms.
+However, taking a coenzyme Q-10 does not seem to improve symptoms in people with mid-stage Parkinson’s disease.

 Possibly ineffective for...